voliullah/TestAutomationTaskByBW/README.md

 ## How to Run the Tests

 1. Open Katalon Studio
-2. In the Test Suites folder, open the suite collection named All Scenarios in Parallel
+2. In the Test Suites folder, open the suite collection named 'All Scen
+3. arios in Parallel'
-3. Set Execution Mode to Parallel
+4. Set Execution Mode to Parallel
-4. Select Chrome as the browser
+5. Select Chrome as the browser
-5. Click the Execute button (the blue play button in the toolbar)
+6. Click the Execute button (the blue play button in the toolbar)

 Each scenario will run in parallel in its own browser instance.